LaMar Hasbrouck: Personal life

-Hasbrouck is a dedicated father of three young adult daughters.
-He is a former NCAA Division I collegiate athlete and track and field enthusiast.
-He is a USATF Masters All-American sprinter ranked 8th nationally in the 100-meter hurdles in 2018 and the 2022 Masters Indoor Champion in the 60-meter hurdles.
-He currently trains and lives in Chicago.
+Hasbrouck is married to Hagir Elawad and has a teenage stepson, as well as three adult daughters from a previous marriage.
+He is a former NCAA Division I collegiate athlete and a passionate track and field enthusiast.
+As a USATF Masters All-American sprinter, he was ranked 1st nationally in the 100-meter hurdles in 2025 and was the 2022 USATF Masters Indoor Champion in the 60-meter hurdles.
+Currently, he trains and resides in the Chicago area.